coin-or/coin-or.github.io/pages/developer/developer_introduction.md

 provided by GitHub by which your project's site is hosted directly in your repository.
 To get started, follow the instructions [here](https://help.github.com/en/github/working-with-github-pages/getting-started-with-github-pages).
 The instructions are very general and cover a lot of cases, so in case it's not clear, in most cases, you will want to create a branch in your repository call `gh-pages` and place your Jekyll theme files there.
 The site will then be displayed at the URL https://coin-or.github.io/Xyz.

 ## Working with the build system

-Coming soon...
+We are currently transitiong from TravisCI, AppVeyor and Bintray to Github Actions and Github Releases.
+Pushes to the main branch or pull requests automatically trigger the CI across a variety of platforms.
+Pushing a new tag automatically creates a new release, and builds and uploads artifacts for each platform.